gab-berest/screw_extruder/README.md

 # Screw Extruder

 Screw extruder is a program to control the speed and temperature of the screw extruder.
+Please refer to the usage manual for further instruction on usage and installation.

 ## Installation